 In a time when Kim Kardashian and Beyoncé are popular, the female hourglass figure with high, full buttocks is in vogue.
-That’s why the Brazilian butt lift (BBL) has become such a hot cosmetic procedure.
-Sometimes the BBL is done with a mommy makeover, but some patients choose to do the butt lift as a standalone procedure.
+That’s why the Brazilian butt lift (BBL) or buttock enhancement surgery has become such a hot cosmetic surgery.
+But many patients now ask, Why is BBL So Dangerous?
+Sometimes the BBL is done with a mommy makeover, but some patients choose to do the butt lift as a standalone body transformation procedure.

 Brazilian Butt Lift Overview